Avenue (song): Retrospective response

-Tim Sendra from AllMusic felt that "Avenue" is "one of the best the group ever released".
-He described it as an "epic ballad built around a pastoral melody, a genius arrangement, and a lovely vocal by Sarah Cracknell."
+Tim Sendra from AllMusic felt "Avenue" is "one of the best the group ever released", describing it as an "epic ballad built around a pastoral melody, a genius arrangement, and a lovely vocal by Sarah Cracknell."
+Melody Maker ranked "Avenue" number 11 in their list of "Singles of the Year" in December 1992, writing, "Symphonic, idyllic, nostalgic for a semi-imaginary golden age.
+Bob'n'Pete played Smile-era Beach Boys, Sarah "ba-da-ba-da-ba-da"-ed like some angelic Sixties startlet a la Francaise.
+In the real charts, 'Avenue' hit 30-something with an anchor, but it was the Number One Song in Heaven."
+NME ranked it number 13 in their list of "Singles of the Year".
 Jim Wirth from NME called it "lush", noting "the wide-eyed love" that goes into producing the song.

 Track listings

 All tracks were written by Ian Catt, Sarah Cracknell, Bob Stanley and Pete Wiggs except where indicated.